Counselling

 For example, if you feel you may benefit from a diagnosis and treatment, you may wish to speak to your NHS GP.
 Or if you would prefer to seek this type of help outside the NHS, you could look into private medical help through a doctor or psychiatrist.

 Many people are more interested in seeking support for how they are feeling rather than accessing a diagnosis or medical treatment.
-Some of these options may be available for free through charities such as Pharmacist Support, others may be available to pay for privately.
+Some of these options may be available for free, low cost, or to pay for through charities such as Pharmacist Support, others may be available to pay for privately.

 Below we have listed a few key places where pharmacists, pharmacy students and trainees may be able to access wellbeing and mental health support.
 This is not an exhaustive list and we may add to this as our website develops.
 Some services may only be available to specific pharmacy sectors or countries.